Working with Warehouses

 "monorepos" containing configuration for multiple applications.

-The paths that may or must not trigger Freight
+The paths that may or must not trigger Freight production may be specified

-using a combination of the includePaths
+using a combination of the includePaths and excludePaths fields of a Git

 repository subscription.

-The following example demonstrates a Warehouse
+The following example demonstrates a Warehouse with a Git repository

-subscription that will only produce new Freight
+subscription that will only produce new Freight when the latest commit

 (selected by the applicable commit selection strategy) contains changes in the

-directory since the last piece of Freight
+apps/guestbook directory since the last piece of Freight produced by the

 apiVersion: kargo.akuity.io/v1alpha1